Top 10 Blockchain Certifications for Career Switchers in 2025

 Cost: $99

-Ideal for: Beginners, enterprise blockchain professionals, IT managers
+Best for: Enterprise blockchain specialists, IT managers

 10. Blockchain Applications Certification – Duke University (Coursera)